Monroe County Auditor's Office

 In the State of Ohio, property is reappraised every six (6) years.
 This means that your property will be physically inspected by an appraiser, any updates made, and a new value established for the effective reappraisal year.
 During reappraisal, individual property values may increase, decrease, or stay even.
 The Department of Taxation updates property values every three (3) years.
 An update is based upon a comparison of appraised values to actual sale prices, and may cause values to increase or decrease by a flat percentage across the board.
 In an update, there is no physical inspection of property.
 Inspection of property with changes is done yearly.

 If you own and occupy your home as your principal residence, you may qualify for the owner-occupancy tax reduction.
 To qualify, you must have been living in the home on January 1st of the year you are applying for.
 You may file an application any time after the First Monday in January.
 You may only receive the reduction at your principal place of residence, and cannot already be receiving it in any other county or state.

 If you are at least 65 years of age or permanently and totally disabled, and you own and occupy your home as your principal residence, you may also qualify for the Homestead tax reduction.
-To qualify, you must have been living in the home on January 1st of the year for are applying for and turn 65 at any time during that year or have been declared disabled prior to January 1st of the year.
+To qualify, you must have been living in the home on January 1st of the year for are applying for, and either turn 65 at any time during that year or have been declared disabled prior to January 1st of the year.
 You may file an application for Homestead after the First Monday in January.
 You may only receive the Homestead reduction at your principal place of residence, and cannot already be receiving it in any other county or state.